frictionlessdata/website-old/guides/point-location-data.md

 ### 5. String and Foreign key reference to well-known place-name

 All the previous examples assume you know the coordinates of the location.
 What if you only know the name?
-You could refer to an another data resource and use the name to determine the coordinates.
+You can use a name, of type: [string](http://specs.frictionlessdata.io/table-schema/#string), to refer to an another data resource and use the name to determine the coordinates.
 This data resource is often called a [Gazetteer](https://en.wikipedia.org/wiki/Gazetteer).
 [Often](https://en.wikipedia.org/wiki/Gazetteer#List_of_gazetteers) a [website](http://www.icsm.gov.au/cgna/websites.html) or API is placed in front of the data so you can provide a name and the location data is returned

 A date may be an additional field included in the foreign key relationship.